cloudogu/dogu-development-docs/docs/v3/concepts/multinode-environment.md

 3. validate the final value structure with `values.schema.json`; and
 4. use `dogu-values-metadata.yaml` for CES-wide mapped settings such as the root log level when required by the V3 contract.

 Instance-specific overrides are supplied through the Dogu resource and merged by the platform.
+In a Blueprint-managed CES, define these overrides in the Blueprint instead of editing the derived Dogu resource.
 Do not require operators to patch Deployments, StatefulSets or Helm release Secrets after installation; reconciliation can overwrite those changes.

 Passwords, tokens and private keys must not be committed to `values.yaml` or rendered into ConfigMaps.
 Consume a namespaced Kubernetes Secret or a credential Secret produced by a CES integration controller.
 The V3 architecture does not currently define one generic sensitive-values mechanism, so document each Secret contract in the chart.